boobzzz/react-test-app/README.md

 # React Test App

-Checking the initial skills: react, redux, react-router
+Test task for checking the initial skills: react, redux, react-router

 ## Task description

-Implement an application that can display the following pages:
+- Implement an application that can display the following pages:
-/ - home
+- / - home
 /login - login and password entry page
 /news - news page (any information of the same type) Just show some